adamedx/autographps/docs/WALKTHROUGH.md

   * What properties of the resource are **required** and must be set at creation time?
 You can find this information in the searchable / browseable Graph API reference; you can use the `Show-GraphHelp` command to quickly access the documentation for a resource if you know its name (e.g. `Show-GraphHelp contact`).
   * What are the other (non-required) properties you'd like to configure?
 The commands will automatically complete the property name parameters if you've already specified the resource name or URI to help you find them.
 You can also use `Get-GraphType <resourcename> -Members` to get a list of the property names and their data types.
 * When modifying an existing resource
-  * As in create, what is the name of the resource you want to modify
+  * As in create, what is the name of the resource you want to modify?
-  * And alternatively, what is resource's URI, e.g. `users/user@domain.com` for a user, `me/contacts/<contactid>` for a contact
+  * And alternatively, what is the resource's URI, e.g. `users/user@domain.com` for a user, `me/contacts/<contactid>` for a contact
   * What are the names of the properties you want to modify and what are their types?
 Just like the create use case, parameter completion, `Get-GraphType -Members` and `Show-GraphHElp` to find out.

 With this information, you can use a single command to create or update the resource -- just supply it with

-* For create: resource name and required property values OR parent URI and required property values
+* For create: resource name and required property values **OR** parent URI and required property values
-* For modify: resource name and ID and the property values to update OR resource URI and the property values
+* For modify: resource name and ID and the property values to update **OR** resource URI and the property values

 Lastly, while in many cases the property values are simple "primitive" types like strings and integers that can be easily expressed as command parameters, they may also themselves be nested "complex" data structures that contain their own properties.
 If you've obtained the type name of that property from the documentation (remember `Show-GraphHelp`) or `Get-GraphType`, you can specify that name to the `New-GraphObject` command with the `TypeClass Complex` parameter, i.e.: